AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/confluence-space.md

 **If your space creation is urgent, please provide the details how this space is important in your routine business movement** (The reason in details why it is required to resolve asap)

-**Please provide us the details how exactly impacting to your business and number of users impacted**
+**Please provide us the details of how exactly impacting to your business and number of users impacted**

 **Note:**